Tibetan Song and Dance

 At festivals and outings, men and women dance the Shey face to face in two lines.
 They are usually directed by one person at the head of their formation who plays a stringed instrument.
 The participants sing to each other to express their feelings.
 This dance is graceful and natural characterized by slow steps.
 Cham(sorcerer’s) dance, in Tibetan Culture, is a religious dance.
 It came to Tibet along with the introduction of Buddhism.
 It is used to subdue evil spirits in monasteries.

 Originally, the Cham dance was a mime dance where participants wore ceremonial masks.
 At the end of the dance, the performers take an effigy of Dremo (the leading demon), made of butter and Tsampa into the wilderness to burn, which will drive away evil and bring good fortune in the coming year.

-Folk songs often have a thematic character: there are the wedding song, labor songs, round dance songs, archery songs, drinking songs, love songs such as those composed by the Sixth Dalai Lama.
+Folk songs often have a thematic character: there are the wedding songs, labor songs, round dance songs, archery songs, drinking songs, love songs such as those composed by the Sixth Dalai Lama.
 Songs in the form of repartee or playful rejoinders.
 These generally use simple language, which evokes an immediate mood or imagery, and employs both metaphor and hidden analogy.
-Modern songs are always being written and preformed in this traditional style, using the modern recording studio.
+Modern songs are always being written and performed in this traditional style, using the modern recording studio.

 Tibet Universal Tours and Travel is a fully officially licensed international tour operator based in Lhasa, owned and managed by 100% local Tibetans.
 One of the most respected, longest running and best-reviewed tour operators since 1997.